Dog walks near Kirkennan dog friendly holiday cottages

 - Don't take your dog into fields where there are lambs, calves and other young animals.

-- April-July keep your dog on a short lead or close at heel in areas such as moorland, forests, grassland, loch shores and the seashore where there are likely to be ground nesting birds.
+- During April-July keep your dog on a short lead or close at heel in areas such as moorland, forests, grassland, loch shores and the seashore where there are likely to be ground nesting birds.

 Walking areas where you might be able to let your dog off the lead